ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 #.
 We can use the sophisticated snow physics parameterization already in
    CLM instead of implementing a separate scheme for CISM.
-Any improvements to the CLM are applied to ice sheets automatically.
+Any improvements to CLM are applied to ice sheets automatically.

 #.
 The atmosphere model can respond during runtime to ice-sheet surface
    changes (even in the absence of two-way feedbacks with CISM).
 As